-As these accounts come to a close, in October 2021, our Chair of Governors Mrs Lucy Jackson has been in post for two years .
-Mr Chris Hewis, who was the Chair of the Finance and Personnel Committee left the governing body for relocation reasons.
-Mr Stewart Davey's term as a parent governor ended in October 2020 and he transferred across to become a co-opted governor.
-Mr Davey also took on the role of the Chair of the Finance and Personnel committee.
-Mr Mel Christie was appointed Chair of the Curriculum and Student Welfare Committee.
-Our Clerk to the Governors is Ms Emma Dodsworth.
-Mrs Claire Mosey is in her eighth year as Finance Manager.
-All governors take every area of responsibility very seriously and continue to be determined to ensure that they discharge their responsibilities with distinction as well as ensuring that the School remains successful in its financial operations, just as it is in other areas of its activity.
+As these accounts come to a close, in October 2022, our Chair of Trustees Mrs Lucy Jackson has been in post as Chair for three years, and as a trustee of Caistor Grammar School since the academy converted in 2010.
+Mr Stewart Davey is in his second year as Chair of the Finance and Personnel committee.
+Mr Mel Christie has been Chair of the Curriculum and Student Welfare Committee, and Vice Chair for two years and a trustee for six years.
+Our Clerk to the Trustees is Ms Emma Dodsworth.
+Mrs Claire Mosey is in her tenth year as Finance Manager.
+All trustees take every area of responsibility very seriously and continue to be determined to ensure that they discharge their responsibilities with distinction as well as ensuring that the School remains successful in its financial operations, just as it is in other areas of its activity.

-Headmaster Alistair Hopkins has almost completed four years in post.
-The number of applicants at 11+ continues to be high (295 for 100 places).
+Headteacher Alistair Hopkins resigned on 31st August 2022, having been in post for over five years.
+Following a recruitment exercise in April 2022 where the trustees did not appoint a new Headteacher, the current Deputy Headteacher, Shona Buck, agreed to become the interim Headteacher from 1st September 2022, for the academic year 2022/23.
+The number of applicants at 11+ continues to be high (285 for 100 places).
 The School has continued to develop links with local community organisations through volunteering and work experience.
 We have also developed informal links with two local secondary schools, a number of primary schools and the universities of Hull, York and Lincoln.